-Safer cosmetics for EU citizens
+Safer cosmetics for people in the EU

 Regulation (EC) No 1223/2009 on cosmetic products